 To be eligible for TAY WORKS! youth must be ages 15 to 24 and must be receiving services through SDYS.

 The goal of TAY WORKS! is to provide 850+ youth with exposure to the workforce, job training and job placements so that they can become financially independent.

 The average youth will complete 8 to 10 hours per week for a total of 80 hours at each company, with the wages paid by SDYS.

 All TAY WORKS! participants have access to a full array of supportive services that help meet basic needs, including housing and utilities, transportation, childcare and dependent care, tools and uniforms, work attire and interview clothes and school supplies for post-secondary education, as well as legal aid services.

 We also cover the costs of employment and training related application fees, testing and certifications.

 All participants enrolled in TAY WORKS!
-Programming are housed, as resident of a transitional housing program, permanent housing or by receiving support to stay housed.
+Programming are housed, as residents of a transitional housing program, residents of permanent housing or by receiving support to stay housed.